 A Parent's Guide to Kids' Vaccines

-• Common side effects: Pain, redness and swelling at the injection site, low grade fever, and muscle aches, headache, fatigue and general feeling of being unwell.
+• Common side effects: Soreness at the injection site, fever, headache, loss of appetite, tiredness.

-• Tell your health care provider beforehand if: The individual is ill or has ever had an allergic reaction to eggs, gelatin, the antibiotic neomycin, or a previous dose of the MMR vaccine.
-This is a live vaccine so you should tell your health care provider if the individual has a fever, has a weakened immune system (is immunosuppressed), has cancer or AIDS.
+• Tell your health care provider beforehand if: The individual is moderately or severely ill or has ever had a life-threatening allergic reaction to baker's yeast used for making bread, or to a previous dose of the vaccine.

 Human Papillomavirus Quadrivalent (Types 6, 11, 16 and 18) Vaccine, Recombinant